We Believe in Dinosaurs: Reviews

 Dennis Harvey, writing in Variety, thought that the film attempts "to portray both sides even-handedly [and] offers not so much a critique as a slightly bemused observation of the Ark Encounter."
-He adds that the film does not have "any overt message," but nevertheless "suggest[s] that this eccentric collision between faith and secularism, commerce and politics—one that might have seemed wholly outlandish not long ago—is kinda-sorta the direction in which our republic is now headed."
+He adds that the film does not have "any overt message," but "suggest[s] that this eccentric collision between faith and secularism, commerce and politics—one that might have seemed wholly outlandish not long ago—is kinda-sorta the direction in which our republic is now headed."

 Steven Farber in "The Hollywood Reporter" thought the film is an "intriguing and unfortunately timely documentary" but found it to be "sketchy."
 He thought that although it "is frustratingly incomplete at times, it convincingly and sometimes frighteningly explores the big-business connections to fundamentalist religion."
 He labels MacMillan and Phelps as among "a few naysayers" but argues that "the doc cries out for a few more scientific voices.
 The directors understandably didn’t want to overwhelm their audience with talking heads, but a few more sage voices would have been welcome."

 Jenny Kermode writes in "Eye for Film" (UK) that "the film never comes across as mocking, letting all its participants speak for themselves and leaving the viewer to make sense of it all."
 She concludes, "This is a film about the value of stories and the way that, whether we believe them to be fact or fiction, they shape the way we understand the world."

 Charles Barfield notes in The Playlist that "Brown and Ross have culled together a group of characters that are sincere, open, and above all, fascinating," but he is concerned that "by trying to cover such a massive story (both figuratively and literally) ‘Dinosaurs’ spreads itself so thin and loses its grip on the basics of storytelling."